 A less publicized facet of adaptation is the number of items.
 Adaptive tests can be designed to stop when certain psychometric criteria are reached, such as a specific level of score precision.
 Some examinees finish very quickly with few items, so that adaptive tests are typically about half as many questions as a regular test, with at least as much accuracy.
 Since some examinees have longer tests, these adaptive tests are referred to as variable-length.
 Obviously, this makes for a massive benefit: cutting testing time in half, on average, can substantially decrease testing costs.

+Some adaptive tests use a fixed length, and only adapt item difficulty.
+This is merely for public relations issues, namely the inconvenience of dealing with examinees who feel they were unfairly treated by the CAT, even though it is arguably more fair and valid than conventional tests.
 In general, it is best practice to meld the two: allow test length to be shorter or longer, but put caps on either end that prevent inadvertently too-short tests or tests that could potentially go on to 400 items.
 For example, the NCLEX has a minimum length exam of 75 items and the maximum length exam of 145 items.

-An example of the computerized adaptive testing algorithm
+Example of the computerized adaptive testing algorithm

 Let’s walk through an oversimplified example.
 Here, we have an item bank with 5 questions.
 We will start with an item of average difficulty, and answer as would a student of below-average difficulty.